AlfrescoLabs/bamboo-migration-tools/README.md

     python3 bamboo-to-travis.py DEV-PLAN1.yaml

-The script is also capable of pushing the generated file to a Github repository, optionally providing the ID of a JIRA ID to reference in the commit body.
-The file is pushed to a new branch named `dev-travis-migration`, which itself is branched off `master`, and a draft pull request is opened using this new branch.
+The script is also capable of pushing the generated file to a Github repository, optionally providing a commit title, body.
+The file is pushed to a new branch named `dev-travis-migration` or whatever custom branch name specified via `--branch`, which itself is branched off `master` by default or any other branch specified using `--base-branch`.

-    python3 bamboo-to-travis.py DEV-PLAN1.yaml MyGithubOrg/repo1 JIRA-11
+    python3 bamboo-to-travis.py --base-branch=master --commit-title='New Travis build' --commit-body='Refs JIRA-11' DEV-PLAN1.yaml MyGithubOrg/repo1

+Using `--pr`, you can also open a draft pull request from the branch, optionally supplying a title via `--pr-title`.